Mees100/Mees100/README.md

 - <a href="https://github.com/Mees100/clock-app">My second project - Clock App (Time zone converter)</a>

-  Usage of fetch to get data from a webserver, define types of: the json response body, props, return, async code with promise and then, use useEffect with a dependency zone, use conditionals in jsx to show a spinner, share state (props) between components from parent to child, use a design framework (fluentui) to add some styling and commob dev tools.
+  Usage of fetch to get data from a webserver, define types of: the json response body, props, return, async functions, use useEffect with a dependency zone, use conditionals in jsx to show a spinner, share state (props) between components from parent to child, use a design framework (fluentui) to add some styling and commob dev tools.

 - <a href="https://github.com/Mees100/Mees100.github.io">My first project - My own website</a> (I still see many points that I want to improve later)